Mattrfish/COMP3010-SecOps-and-Incident-Management/README.md

 - Indicators of compromise (IOCs), including malicious domains, IP addresses, and downloaded files.

-These details can be found in the `Coursework1` folder.
+These details can be found inside the `Coursework1` folder.

+The Youtube Walkthrough link for CW1 can be found here: